MostaAshour/ISLR-in-python/README.md

 * Chapter 8 - Tree-Based Methods ([Conceptual](), [Applied]())
 * Chapter 9 - Support Vector Machines ([Conceptual](), [Applied]())
 * Chapter 10 - Unsupervised Learning ([Conceptual](), [Applied]())

+# To run notebooks:
+- Running the notebooks enables you to go through and excute the code.
+- Trying, changing or adding new scripts.
+- Check/copy the Latex code for each presented formula.

+## To run Locally:
+  - hi
+  - bye

+## To run on google colab:
+  - hi two
+  - bye two